cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-relationships.md

 As an extension of `cloudify.relationships.connected_to` relationship type, this can only target a node of type of SharedResource.
 This relationship will allow running any workflow (custom or not) ,which is defined in the target node's deployment, as a part from establish and unlink relationship lifecycle.
 With support for scaling the relationship according to `cloudify.relationships.connected_to` features.
-Also the Cloudify client is taken from the ShareResource node target, if specified else the local manager settings are presumed.
+Also if the SharedResource node has been created with different Cloudify client connection, those settings will be taken from the node properties if exists else it will use default Cloudify client.

 #### Relationship settings: